YouGov is a survey site, where you can get paid to share your opinions.

-This also shows the true strenght of paid surveys – you will actually have your opinion heard and your answers matter, which is something people sometimes forget when they take surveys.
+This also shows the true strength of paid surveys – you will actually have your opinion heard and your answers matter, which is something people sometimes forget when they take surveys.

-The earnings are definitely nice but it is also great to be heard – and paid surveys combines both.
-On YouGov it is just more clear what your answers will be just for compared to many other sites and this is something I think is great.
+The earnings are definitely nice but it is also great to be heard – and paid surveys combine both.
+On YouGov, it is just more clear what your answers will be just for compared to many other sites and this is something I think is great.